alirezashirzadath/datingApp/README.md

-# My Datin app Coding using React and redux
+# My Dating app Coding using React and redux

 This project uses lazy kar design